 Rust is a common problem that can affect hydraulic cylinders.
 The corrosion caused by rust can lead to pitting and other damage to the cylinder, which can cause it to fail.
 In order to avoid this, it is important to take steps to prevent rust from forming in the first place.

-Why rust forms on hydraulic cylinders
+Why does rust form on hydraulic cylinders

 There are several reasons why rust can form on a cylinder.
 One reason is that the cylinder is not properly sealed.
 If dirt, moisture, or other contaminants get inside the cylinder, they can cause rust to form.
 Another reason why rust can form on a cylinder is because of the material that it is made out of.
 Some materials are more prone to rust than others(learn more about the materials used in cylinder production here).
 And finally, the way that the cylinder is used can also contribute to rust formation.